Need to know

 Telcos have been reaching out to people they believe will be affected by the 3G shutdowns, but there are steps you can take now to check your phone won't lose triple zero access.

-You can also visit www.3gclosure.com.au, click on "Check your mobile phone" and enter your phone's 15-digit IMEI number to check that it will continue to work normally.
+You can also visit www.3gclosure.com.au, click on "Check your mobile phone" and enter your phone's 15-digit IMEI number to get advice on your phone.

 Instructions on how to find your device's IMEI number are also on the page.